DiamondMVC/Diamond/README.md

 * "Websettings" file that lets you control requests / responses for:
   * Before a request is handled.
   * After a request has been handled.
-  * When an error occurres.
+  * When an error occurred.
   * When a page or controller action wasn't found.
   * When a static file has been requested.
 * Multiple static file paths